 Why Nutrition Providers Should Have a Cancellation Policy

 There are several reasons why it makes sense for most nutrition and wellness professionals in private practice to establish a cancellation policy.

 Let’s face it, having clients cancel or reschedule appointments at the last second wastes your valuable time, means missed income, and is one of the leading reasons why practices build slower than expected.

-Having a cancellation policy can protect your practice from these obstacles.
+Having a nutrition cancellation policy can protect your practice from these obstacles.